ceres-solver/ceres-solver/docs/source/solving.rst

 .. class:: Solver::Options

    :class:`Solver::Options` controls the overall behavior of the solver.
 We list the various settings and their default values below.

+.. function:: bool Solver::Options::IsValid(string* error) const

+   Validate the values in the options struct and returns true on success.
+If there is a problem, the method returns false with ``error`` containing a textual description of the cause.

 .. member:: MinimizerType Solver::Options::minimizer_type